 Emotional support from family members and friends is essential.
 It may take many forms.
 Spiritual support and counseling by peers or by religious advisors can be indispensable for some patients.

-The elderly, even if cognitively impaired, can benefit from rehabilitation.
+Older people, even if cognitively impaired, can benefit from rehabilitation.
 Age alone is not a reason to postpone or deny rehabilitation.
-However, the elderly may recover more slowly because of a reduced ability to adapt to a changing environment, including
+However, older people may recover more slowly because of a reduced ability to adapt to a changing environment, including

-Programs designed specifically for the elderly are preferable because the elderly often have different goals, require less intensive rehabilitation, and need different types of care than do younger patients.
-In age-segregated programs, elderly patients are less likely to compare their progress with that of younger patients and to become discouraged, and the social work aspects of postdischarge care can be more readily integrated.
+Programs designed specifically for older patients are preferable because older patients often have different goals and need different types of care than do younger patients.
+In age-segregated programs, older patients are less likely to compare their progress with that of younger patients and to become discouraged, and the social work aspects of postdischarge care can be more readily integrated.
 Some programs are designed for specific clinical situations (eg, recovery from hip fracture surgery); patients with similar conditions can work together toward common goals by encouraging each other and reinforcing the rehabilitation training.